 - Distance: 43 Miles

 - Location: Cherokee County, Jackson County, Macon County, and Swain County

 - Roads: US 19, US 74, US 129

 The Nantahala Byway is named for the river it crosses, but also the massive gorge that it passes through.
 The towns of Marble and Whittier. are the endpoints of this beautiful stretch of roads.

-Less than halfway into the trip, you might notice a familiar road, the Nantahala Byway intersects with the Indian Lakes Scenic Byway at Topton.
+Less than halfway into the trip, you might notice a familiar road, the Nantahala Byway intersects with the Fontana Byway at Topton.

 Pisgah Loop Scenic Byway

 - Roads: NC 181, NC 183, SR 1238, NC 126, SR 1254/SR 1240

 Your ears may start popping as you ascend into Pisgah National Forest.
 Both Hawksbill and Table Rock Mountain will appear.
 After crossing the Linville River, the Byway will continue onto the Kistler Memorial Highway.

 The road remains unpaved in many spots and don’t worry.
 You’ll want to keep going to explore Linville Falls and Wisemans View.
 There are a couple of our favorite High Country hikes for a lot of reasons.